Isa2008/petition/README.md

 See all signers or have a look at them divided by cities.

-### Edit your profile
+### Edit profile or delete signature

 ![Alt Text](demo-pics-gifs/profile.gif)

-Additionaly you can edit your profile information or delete your signature which makes you unsign the petition.
+Additionaly you can edit your profile information, delete your signature which makes you unsign the petition or simply logout and login again.

 ### Fashion Revolution Manifesto

 ![Alt Text](demo-pics-gifs/manifesto.png)

+*Who made my clothes?* asks about where our clothes are produced and especially from whom it is made.
+This site is a reference to the Fashion Revolution.